|

 first invited Frederick Ashton to join them, but when he was unable

 to come, they asked me.
 How lucky for me Freddie couldn't make it."
+He had a

 reputation of being extremely difficult for anyone to work with.